 After the defendant reviews your demand letter, they will determine whether to pay some, all, or none of the requested damages.
 They may come back and say you don't have enough evidence to prove liability, your injury was caused by something unrelated to the accident, or you were mostly—or even wholly—at fault for the accident.
 If the defendant denies the claim or offers a fraction of the amount requested, you may then proceed to the lawsuit stage.

-If you suffered an injury in Florida, our attorney can outline your options and send a demand letter that helps start the process of financial recovery.
+If you suffered an injury in Florida, our Seminole personal injury lawyer can outline your options and send a demand letter that helps start the process of financial recovery.
 Simply fill out the brief contact form on this page to set up a consultation and get answers to your questions.